Doris E. Abramson

-Doris E. Abramson (died January 7, 2008) was a professor, author, editor, and bookstore proprietor in the United States.
+Doris E. Abramson (died January 7, 2008) was an American professor, writer, editor, and bookstore proprietor in the United States.
 She did her dissertation at Columbia University and published a book on black playwrights.
 The University of Massachusetts at Amherst has a collection of her papers.

 Life

 She grew up in Amherst and taught at the University of Massachusetts at Amherst.
 The school's has a photo of her from ca. 1948.

 She died of cancer at her home in New Salem.